About the course

 A UK Undergraduate Degree.

-A standard equivalent to a grade C in GCSE English and Mathematics.
+A standard equivalent to a grade C in GCSE English, Mathematics and Science.

 If you studied outside of the UK, you should visit the National Academic Recognition Centre (NARIC) website to find out whether your qualifications are of an equivalent level to UK GCSEs, A levels and an Undergraduate Degree.

 We are looking for people who are ambitious, determined and willing to work hard to make a difference to the lives of young people.
 You will need to be prepared to go the extra mile to secure academic progress for every child whilst playing a role in shaping their resilience and character.
 You will need to be committed to sharing our vision that great teaching transforms the life opportunities of all students.

 You will need a high standard of literacy, numeracy and personal presentation.
 At interview candidates will need to discuss their reflections on school visits and/or school-based work experience.